 The purpose of these guidelines is to address the increasing concerns about protecting the rights and welfare of students who participate as human subjects in research conducted at the institution where they are enrolled.
 The main concerns include: (a) the potential for undue influence on the voluntariness of student participation, (b) the potential for breach of confidentiality, and (c) survey burden.
 These concerns must be weighed against student autonomy and the schools’ obligation to respect the right of students to choose whether or not to participate in research.

 All human subjects research, including research involving students, must be submitted to the UMass Chan Institutional Review Board (IRB) for review and approval prior to initiation.
 Prior review and approval is required regardless of whether the research is deemed to fit an exempt or expedited review category or to require review by the convened IRB.
 In general, routine, scheduled course/instructor evaluations used for quality improvement would not be considered in the scope of educational research.
-Please email IRB@umassmed.edu for review and approval.
+Please visit https://www.umassmed.edu/ccts/irb/ for more information.

 After obtaining IRB approval, all recruitment and links to surveys for curricular projects or other non-sensitive topics can go out through the SBC Research Bulletin.
 Please submit your survey to the research bulletin at this link.
 Posting of research is also permitted through locally managed groups with the owner’s permission (e.g., UMass Chan class Facebook groups, UMass Chan interest group listservs).
 UMass Chan has determined that researchers are not permitted to use institutional listservs.